-Ray Richmond contributes to Deadline’s conference coverage.
+Ray Richmond contributes to Deadline’s TCA coverage.

 EXCLUSIVE: Grey’s Anatomy is wrapping up its ninth season tonight but Camilla Luddington has a scary summer ahead of her.
 The actress, who plays Dr. Jo Wilson on the ABC medical drama this year, is set to star in indie horror movie The Pact II.
 Luddington will take on the lead role of June Abbott in the film.
 The character is plagued by nightmares of serial killer Judas, who she discovers she has a far closer relationship with than previously imagined.
 Patrick Fischler and Scott Michael Foster have also been cast in the sequel to the Nicholas McCarthy written and directed 2012 movie as FBI profiler Greg Ballard and June’s cop boyfriend Daniel Meyer.
 Directed by Dallas Hallam and Patrick Horvath, The Pact II is set to start filming in mid June.
 Ross Dinerstein is producing with Juliana Cardarelli co-producing.
 A regular on Californication this past season, Fischler is repped by Abrams Artists and Main Title.
 Foster, who has also been on the Showtime series as well as the now summer Saturdays bound Zero Hour, is repped by UTA and Consortium Entertainment.
 Luddington, who herself also was on a previous season of Californication as well as doing the voice-over and body motion captures for Lara Croft in the latest Tomb Raider video game, is repped by UTA and Main Title.